jkugs/khetai/ext/khetai/dev/sdl-ui/README.md

 ### Note

-The laser animation runs in real time using 2D physics-based reflections and all of the pieces are drawn using `SDL_RenderGeometry` calls.
-This was mainly just to learn more about SDL and 2D rendering.
+The laser animation runs in real time using vector math, and all the pieces are drawn with `SDL_RenderGeometry` calls.
+It was done this way mostly out of curiosity

 ---